Privacy & Data Protection Notice

 - Transparency: Ensure clear communication about how we process personal data

-- Minimization: Collect and process only the data necessary for legitimate business purposes
+- Minimisation: Collect and process only the data necessary for legitimate business purposes

-- Security: Implement robust technical and organizational measures to protect personal data
+- Security: Implement robust technical and organisational measures to protect personal data

 - Accountability: Demonstrate compliance through comprehensive documentation and regular reviews